ASongWithoutWords/DartCustomTestingFramework/README.md

 A testing framework that runs in the Dartium browser and is compatible with the Webstorm IDE.

 ## Motivation
-The Webstorm IDE crashes with Dart's test library, and the simples solution has been to write an alternative framework.
+The Webstorm IDE crashes with Dart's test library.
+The simplest solution has been to write an alternative framework.

 ## Sample Usage